vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 SPF will pass if the sender’s IP is added to the SPF record for the P1 Sender domain.

-> Later, you will read about the difference between SPF Softfail and Hardfail, as well as what is considered best practice.
+> **NOTE**: Later, you will read about the difference between SPF Softfail and Hardfail, as well as what is considered best practice.

+> **NOTE**: SPF always checks the exact domain of the P1 sender.
+So, if you send from a subdomain, the receiving mail server looks for an SPF record on the subdomain and does not fall back to the root domain.

 ### How SPF evaluation works
 ![IMAGE](/images/spf-dkim-dmarc-explanation/spf-visual.png)